axiomgaming/lostark_theory/README.md

     $g(x,y) = {(x + 0.2)(y - 0.12) + 1 \over (xy + 1)}$
     - Simplified for baseline crit damage as a function of crit rate $x$:
     $f(x) = {0.88(x + 0.2) + 1 \over x + 1}$
+    - The above implies that for baseline crit damage you need at least 14.7% crit rate for Precise Dagger to be a benefit.
     - Classes: Gunlancer (Red), Soulfist (Energy Overflow), Deadeye (Pistoleer), Shadowhunter (Perfect Suppression), Sorceress

 ### Attack Speed